xpack/logger-ts/README-MAINTAINER.md

 - <https://www.typescriptlang.org/docs/handbook>

-The compiler is configured to produce `node16` files, which means ECMAScript6 with modules, which can be imported by any other project which uses ES6
+The compiler is configured to produce `node16` files, which means ECMAScript6 with modules, that can be imported by any other project which uses ES6

 ## Standard style